 - Traffic Regulation Order from £2,385 (required for virtually all changes to the speed limit) - Speed limit entry signing (2x pairs of non-illuminated signs on new posts) from £540 each which will be needed for each entry point into the zone. - Painted carriageway roundels can be added from £85 each - Speed limit repeater signs (not permitted for 30mph limits with street lighting) from £235 each

 The overall cost can increase significantly if some of the above additional costs are incurred.

-Timescales for this type of work are typically around 20 weeks due to the consultation requirements.
+Timescales for this type of work are typically around 20 weeks (concept and detailed design/consultation/installation).